If you have worked in a noisy environment for an extended period of time, you may have noise-induced hearing loss or “industrial deafness”.

 - emergency services

 Freedom Hearing has helped thousands of Australians with hearing loss claims receive their hearing aid entitlements.
-We are approved to provide services in New South Wales, Victoria and South Australia.
+We assist clients in New South Wales, Victoria and South Australia.

 If you think you may suffer from noise-induced hearing loss, you can book a free hearing check at your local Freedom Hearing clinic.